 8. Plan for Your Obstacles

-We all have challenges to our ideal routines Remember those awful habits above?!
+We all have challenges to our ideal routines.
+Remember those awful habits above?!

-No matter how devoted you are to a better night routine, there will always be obstacles.
+No matter how devoted you are to a better night routine, there will be obstacles.
 So, plan ahead for this!

-Problem #1: Just when you settle down to journal, one of your kids (that’s supposed to be asleep) enters the room.
+Just when you settle down to journal, one of your kids (that’s supposed to be asleep) enters the room.

-Solution: Tell your child that if they enter your room after a certain time there is a consequence (lights out, early bedtime tomorrow, etc.) Then, follow through.
+Tell your child that if they enter your room after a certain time there is a consequence (lights out, early bedtime tomorrow, etc.) Then, follow through.

-Problem #2: Or you don’t get to journaling at all because Netflix won’t stop playing the next show.
+You don’t get to journaling at all because Netflix won’t stop playing the next show.

-Solution: Decide beforehand that your partner will turn off the tv after two episodes of your show.
+Decide beforehand that your partner will turn off the tv after two episodes of your show.
 No matter what!